 Over the years, during extensive research, we’ve found that the best pub in town is often the smallest and micropubs tap into this phenomenon.
 Many are ‘one-conversation’ rooms, where everyone joins in the ebb and flow of whatever is the topic of the moment – like how pubs used to be before breweries took them over, built an extension, removed the seats, stuck on the telly and turned up the music.

-Of course, one drawback from a Londoner’s point of view is that the micropub revolution is happening in the country, where, as everyone knows, beneath a barely visible veneer of modernity people are racist, sexist and homophobic monsters who more than likely finger their sisters who are also their mothers.
+Of course, one drawback from a Londoner’s point of view is that the micropub revolution is happening in the country, where, as everyone knows, beneath a barely visible veneer of modernity people are racist, sexist and homophobic monsters who marry their sisters who are also their brothers.
 Worse, perhaps, the places are filled with men.

 It would be inaccurate to say that Kent’s micropubs are an hotbed of misogyny – women are welcomed into every one of them we’ve been to – but there is a sense of a reclamation of lost masculine spaces, like working mens clubs.
 I did see a sign in the lavatory of one Kentish micropub that read, ‘will women please return the toilet seat to the upright position when they have finished.’
 The ‘please’ had been struck through with marker pen.

 Would a London micropub be so testosterone-heavy?
 Well, now you can go and see for yourselves because just as the Ottoman Empire managed to reach the gates of Vienna, so the micropub has reached a metropolitan outskirt near you:

 London’s first official micropub is in Welling, on the very borders of Deserter-land, in the borough of Bexley.
 Legend has it that the name Welling comes from the notion that by the time your carriage arrived there from town you were ‘well in’ to Kent.
 But this is, in fact, what historians call ‘bollocks’.